dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 Our code for parallel estimation of the largest Lyapunov exponent of a dynamical system, implementing the expression we derive in Appendix B of our paper, is not only faster; it also scales well with the number of steps and the number of dimensions, without modification, subject only to the memory limits of a single cuda device.

-If execution requires more memory than you have available in a single device, you can pass a custom function that distributes execution of the parallel scan over multiple devices -- e.g., by applying parallel scans to different segments of the sequence in different devices, then applying a parallel scan over the partially reduced results in a single device.
+If execution requires more memory than you have available in a single device, you can pass a custom function that distributes execution of the parallel scan over multiple devices -- _e.g._, by applying parallel scans to different segments of the sequence in different devices, then applying a parallel scan over the partially reduced results in a single device.
 For example, if your custom parallel scan function is called `MyDistributedReduceScan`, you would execute:

 ```python
 est_LLE = lyapunov_exponents.estimate_largest_in_parallel(